jerrelgordon/fit-dns-research-cheatsheet/README.md

 ## Additional Troubleshooting Tips

-* Sometimes the vms may be disconnected from the internet and you may be unsure why. running this on the main workstation/ whereever your switch is fixes it usually.
+* Sometimes the vms may be disconnected from the internet and you may be unsure why. running this to more or less reinitialize the switch on the main workstation/ whereever your switch is fixes it usually.

 ```
+sudo ifconfig br0 192.168.233.1/24
 sudo sysctl -w net.ipv4.ip_forward=1
 sudo iptables -t nat -A POSTROUTING -s 192.168.233.0/24 -o ens160 -j MASQUERADE
 ```